kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ## Kakarot, the zkEVM built in Cairo

 Kakarot is a zkEVM built in [Cairo](https://www.cairo-lang.org/), the provable language that powers [Starknet](https://starkware.co/starknet/) and all the StarknetOS chains (also called CairoVM chains, or Starknet appchains).
-It’s an Layer 2, a [so-called zkRollup](https://ethereum.org/developers/docs/scaling/zk-rollups).
-It’s Ethereum compatible, now and forever.
-Beyond compatibility, Kakarot strives to add new features such as native account abstraction.
-Kakarot's driving ethos is to _Prove, Scale and Innovate_.
+Kakarot is an Ethereum-compatible Layer 2, a [so-called zkRollup](https://ethereum.org/developers/docs/scaling/zk-rollups).
+Beyond compatibility, Kakarot strives to push more innovations to the L2 space, and to add new features such as native account abstraction to the EVM.
+Kakarot's driving ethos is to _Prove, Scale and Innovate_ 🥕.

-In concrete terms:
+In concrete terms,
+Kakarot is an Ethereum-compatible zk-Rollup:

-- For users, use Kakarot ìn the same way as Ethereum mainnet: interact with dApps using Metamask or another wallet.
-Kakarot is a zk-Rollup:
+- Ethereum-compatible: use the Kakarot network in the same way as Ethereum mainnet.
 - Zero-Knowledge (zk): minimized trust, maximized integrity derived from maths.
-  - Rollup: Enjoy lower costs
+- Rollup: Enjoy lower costs than on Ethereum mainnet.

+For users:

+- For users, use Kakarot ìn the same way as Ethereum mainnet: interact with dApps using any EVM wallet, e.g. Metamask or Rabby.
 - For developers and teams, you can build on Kakarot using the Ethereum ecosystem's standard tools: Solidity or Vyper, Foundry, Hardhat, Etherjs etc.

+Discover the Kakarot explorer and other useful links on the [survival guide](survival-guide) page.

 Note: Kakarot is not a privacy chain.
 Zero-knowledge technologies can be used for two (non-excluding) purposes, Scaling or Privacy.
 Kakarot uses the former to scale Ethereum.